kraxli/vimwiki-task/README.md

 noremap <c-s-j> :lne<cr>
 noremap <c-k> :lpr<cr>

-<s-F4> (normal mode): insert current time at the beginning of the line
+<s-F4> (normal mode): inserts current time at the beginning of the line
-<c-F4> (normal mode): insert current time at the end of the current line and at the beginning of the line
+<c-F4> (normal mode): inserts current time at the end of the current line and at the beginning of the line

-<F4> insert todays date (in normal and insert mode)
+<F4> inserts today's date (in normal and insert mode)
 ```

 ## To-Do's